hpiwowar/citation11k/analysis/stats.md

 Without accounting for any confounding factors, the mean number of citations between papers with available data and those without are the same, and the distributions were similar.

 We hasten to mention strong confunders.
 The number of citations a paper has recieved is strongly correlated to the date it was published: older papers have had more time to accumulate citations.
-Data archiving frequency is also correlated with time -- early articles were less likely to archive data [Piwowar 2011].
+Data archiving frequency is also correlated with time -- early articles were less likely to archive data  (Piwowar, 2011).
 Indeed, we found that for any given publication date, papers with associated data recieved more citations than those without.
 Furthermore, the distribution of citations for older papers with available data is centered at a higher median than citations for papers without data available.

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/citationDist.png" class="plot" /></div></div>